DORA (EU Regulation 2022/2554) has applied since January 2025 to banks, fintech, insurers and their critical ICT providers in the financial sector.

 To whom does DORA apply in Spain?

 Three blocks.
-Financial entities: commercial and investment banks, fund management companies, insurers, reinsurers, EMI (electronic money institutions), crowdfunding platforms, authorised fintech.
-Critical ICT providers: those designated by the ESA as critical (cloud hyperscalers, payment platforms, sector-specific SaaS providers).
-ICT auditors in the sector: with specific competence requirements.
+Financial entities: commercial and investment banks, fund management companies, insurers, reinsurers, EMIs (electronic money institutions), crowdfunding platforms, authorised fintech.
+Critical ICT providers: those the ESA designates as critical (cloud hyperscalers, payment platforms, sector-specific SaaS providers).
+Sector ICT auditors: with specific competence requirements.

 What does an entity have to do to comply with DORA?

 Five pillars.
-(1) Documented ICT risk-management framework, approved by the board.
-(2) Management and reporting system for serious ICT incidents to the supervisor within 4 hours.
-(3) Operational resilience testing programme: pentest, red team at least every 3 years.
-(4) Specific management of third-party ICT risk (contracts, due diligence, continuous monitoring).
-(5) Sharing of cyber-threat information with authorities.
+(1) A documented ICT risk-management framework, approved by the board.
+(2) A management and reporting system for serious ICT incidents, notifying the supervisor within 4 hours.
+(3) An operational-resilience testing programme: pentest, red team at least every 3 years.
+(4) Specific third-party ICT risk management (contracts, due diligence, continuous monitoring).
+(5) Sharing of cyber-threat information with the authorities.

 What is the difference between DORA and NIS2?